egidux/eTaskerPublic/API.md

 ###Get all Clients

-⋅⋅⋅This endpoint retrieves all clients
+  This endpoint retrieves all clients

 ####HTTP Request